Toxoplasmosis is a common disease caused by the parasite toxoplasma gondii, which can infect most warm-blooded animals.

 Toxoplasmosis in humans

-Humans can become infected through contact with cat waste, but it’s much more common to contract it through unhygienic handling of raw or undercooked meat and drinking contaminated water.
+There is a small chance that you could contract toxoplasmosis through contact with cat waste, but you’re more likely to contract it through unhygienic handling of raw or undercooked meat or drinking contaminated water or even while you are gardening.

 Up to half of the world’s population is infected by toxoplasmosis without any symptoms, as most healthy people are immune to the disease.
 When illness does occur, symptoms include fever, swollen lymph glands, headache, sore throat and muscles aches and pains.